 The question that naturally follows is, what explains the larger impact of monetary policy shocks in states of heightened supply chain pressure?
-We argue that this amplification effect occurs due to an intensification of the credit channel of monetary transmission.
+In this study, we argue that this amplification effect occurs due to an intensification of the credit channel of monetary transmission.
 Consider a simple illustration of the credit channel from Bean et al. (2002).
 The interest rate faced by firms, R_t , is equal to the risk-free rate plus an external finance premium: